PeterZhang888/LimitOrderBookSimulator/README.md

 The job uses 16 nodes, 256 MPI ranks, one thread per rank and one complete session.
 Results are written below `results/runs/<job-id>/full_10000/`.
-Do not run a full session on a login node.

 ## Thesis experiments